joshfrench/om-wiki-fork/Advanced-Tutorial.md

 In many applications you have some component several levels deep in the render tree.
-The question is, how do we get data to this component without have to pass data to everyone in between the root of the application and where the component actually lives?
+The question is, how do we get data to this component without having to pass data to everyone in between the root of the application and where the component actually lives?

 ### The Pattern

 The Request Channel pattern allows us to avoid passing data through components uninterested in the data.
-The idea is treat a component as if it was mini-client browser.
+The strategy is a familiar one - treat a component as if it was mini-client browser.
 Instead of receiving it's data directly it will request it when it mounts.
 In order for this to work we need to estable a global service channel that can process requests from different parts of your application.

 Let us assume we'll have a table view somewhere whose contents will be requested via an XHR request.
 In the following we'll just mock out the